jqvxz/icoptimizer-remake/README.md

 - Click "exceute" at the bottom of the app and wait
 - You can switch to Light / Dark mode using the top right slider

-# Installation guide (build it yourself with electron)
+# Installation guide for building it by yourself
 ```Batch
 winget install nodejs
 winget install git